facebookexperimental/MIRAI/documentation/CallGraph.md

 Datalog is a logic programming language that can be used, in conjunction with the generated call graph, to write an analysis that operates on the call graph.

-Here is an example of the Datalog output for the prior graph:
+Here is an example of the Differential Datalog output for the prior graph:
 ```
 start;
 insert Edge(0,0,1);